 We begin by mixing up all of the ingredients except for the second can of beans into the slow cooker.
 You’ll want to add the second can of beans in later so they don’t turn into mush during the slow cooking and retain their shape.
 The first can of beans will be mashed or pureed and mixed in with the broth while the other can will be on standby till everything is cooked.

 I mashed half a can of beans with a fork and pureed the other half with a food processor to see which turned out better.
-I’ll have to say pureeing it made it blend more easily with the broth and there were less leftover bits like split skins.
-So if you have a food processor, it’s worth a step to use it.
+I’ll have to say pureeing it made it blend more easily with the broth and there were fewer leftover bits like split skins.
+So if you have a food processor, it’s worth the extra washing to use it.
 Otherwise, you can still make do with a simple bowl and fork.
 Just do a thorough job with the mashing!

 Lastly, feel free to add in other stuff you might like.
-Corn will work well as will poblanos or jalapenos.
-The green chilies I used here were from the El Paso brand in the ethnic aisle where you find taco shells and stuff, but they really did not add any heat at all.
-So if you want, toss in some jalapenos/poblanos/cayenne/chili powder or chili flakes to up the heat.
+Canned, frozen or fresh corn will work well to add more flavor.
+The green chilies I used here were from the El Paso brand.
+I found mine in the same aisle you find taco shells and stuff.
+I find they really did not add any heat at all so if you want more of a kick, try tossing in some jalapenos/poblanos/cayenne/chili powder or chili flakes.

 Then we start slow cooking!
 Cook it on high for 4 hours or low for 6.
 You can cook it up to 8 hours on low but the chicken will fall apart more during the shredding stage instead of staying in pieces.
 Just don’t go any longer than that!
 Chicken can overcook and get tough.

 Once it’s cooked, do a taste check and season with salt and pepper to taste.
 Add in the other can of beans and stir gently to mix!
 And you’re ready to serve.
 Pair a hot bowl of this with cilantro, lime, shredded cheese, sour cream, avocados, tomatoes or hot sauce.
 Or go bread dipping!